taddallas/taddallas.github.io/research.md

 <div class="pure-u-1 copy" markdown="1">
 # Open Science

 I build tools for [accessing](https://github.com/ropensci/helminthR) and [analyzing](https://github.com/taddallas/metacom) ecological data.
-I also maintain an [open lab notebook](http://taddallas.github.io/LabNotebook/), and have been [interviewed by Georgia public radio](https://beta.prx.org/stories/138032) about Open Access publishing (John Drake and I are around the 15 minute mark).
-A majority of the code and data used in my publications is freely available and hosted on [Figshare](https://figshare.com/authors/Tad_Dallas/2585290)
+I previously maintained an [open lab notebook](http://taddallas.github.io/LabNotebook/), and have been [interviewed by Georgia public radio](https://beta.prx.org/stories/138032) about Open Access publishing (John Drake and I are around the 15 minute mark).
+A vast majority of the code and data used in my publications is freely available and hosted on [Figshare](https://figshare.com/authors/Tad_Dallas/2585290).
+Thanks to [recent NSF funding](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2329961&HistoricalAwards=false) will allow for the augmentation, georeferencing, and serving of one of the largest host-parasite databases in existence.

 </div>